6 Unknown Pea Protein Benefits

 Pea protein contain between 5 and 7.5 mg of iron per serving — about 28–42% of the reference daily intake (RDI) for premenopausal women and 62–94% of the RDI for men and postmenopausal women – ideally, great for women (but of course great for men too!)

-Several studies have shown pea protein powder can help build muscle when paired with resistance training.
-In a particular one 12-week study, weight-lifting men who consumed 50 grams of pea protein per day gained the same amount of muscle vs those taking whey protein.
+Several studies have shown pea protein powder can support build muscle when paired with resistance training.
+In a particular one 12-week study, weight-lifting men who consumed 50 grams of pea protein per day gained the same amount of muscle versus those taking whey protein.

 As previously mentioned above, pea proteins essential amino acids can contribute to heart health.
 The result in a 3-week study on humans found that 3 grams of pea protein hydrolysate per day lowered systolic blood pressure (the top number of a reading) by 6 points!

-If you have kidney issues or want to prevent them, according to research conducted by the University of Manitoba, pea protein could actually help delay and prevent the onset of kidney damage in those with high blood pressure.
+If you have kidney issues or want to prevent them, according to research conducted by the University of Manitoba, pea protein could support kidney health and the onset of kidney damage in those with high blood pressure.
 Pea protein may also help those with kidney disease live longer by stabilizing blood pressure levels and can increase urine function to help the body rid itself of toxins (source).

 It was also discovered in the study noted above that yellow peas alone do not provide these same benefits.
 Instead, it’s ONLY when the protein in peas is extracted and activated with special enzymes that these pea proteins become particularly beneficial for kidney health!
 CRAZY COOL!